 f.
-Bonus Points (4 points maximum).
+Bonus Points (2 points maximum).

-- a.
-RC/EZ/EC-II.
-(2 bonus points) Applicants are eligible to receive up to two bonus points for projects located within federally designated Renewable Communities (RCs), Empowerment Zones (EZs), or Enterprise Communities (ECs) designated by USDA in round II (EC-IIs) (collectively referred to as RC/EZ/EC-IIs), and which will serve the residents of these communities (see the 2011 General Section).
-In order to be eligible for these bonus points, applicants must meet the requirements of the 2011 General Section and submit a correctly completed form HUD2990, signed by the authorizing official for the Zone or Community, with descriptive language in the budget discussion describing the actual work that is to be done in these communities. - b.
-Preferred Sustainable Communities Status (2 bonus points) In FY2011, HUD will award 2 bonus points to applicants that are working with the Preferred Sustainability Status recipients of the HUD FY2010 Sustainable Communities Regional Planning Grant Program and the FY2010 HUD funded Challenge Grant Program grantees.
-Please refer to the 2011 General Section for information on how to obtain these bonus points.
+(1) RC/EZ/EC-II.
+(2 bonus points).
+Applicants are eligible to receive up to two bonus points for projects located within federally designated Renewable Communities (RCs), Empowerment Zones (EZs), or Enterprise Communities (ECs) designated by USDA in round II (EC-IIs) (collectively referred to as RC/EZ/EC-IIs), and which will serve the residents of these communities (see the 2011 General Section).
+In order to be eligible for these bonus points, applicants must meet the requirements of the 2011 General Section and submit a correctly completed form HUD2990, signed by the authorizing official for the Zone or Community, with descriptive language in the budget discussion describing the actual work that is to be done in these communities and clearly indicate how the work will benefit the study participants within these communities.
+Bonus points will not be awarded simply because research is being conducted within a facility that is located within a designated Zone or Community (e.g. laboratory- based research).